 Do you need to see the doctor today?

 You can now get free NHS advice and free treatment for a range of common ailments from our local community pharmacists without having to make an appointment with a GP.
-For more information and for the full list of conditions covered under this scheme download the Minor Ailments Services Leaflet.
+For more information and for the full list of conditions covered under this scheme download a leaflet below: Minor Ailments Services Leaflet.pdf

 If you need an appointment